 When you consider putting in a vegetable garden, the expense of building raised beds, fencing, and renting a rototiller can seem daunting.
 But all aspects of gardening are not expensive.
-Here are 15 smart hacks that will save you time or money in the garden.
+Here are 15 smart gardening tips that will save you time or money in the garden.

 Make your own garden soil

 Make compost regularly using livestock manure, hay, straw, dried leaves, and kitchen scraps.
 Compost that is turned and kept damp can turn into finished compost in just six weeks.
 Left in a pile it will be ready to use as soil in two years.

 Use finished compost as a top dressing on your vegetable garden.